Find Trade Colleges

 Top Southwest Region Trade Schools in Heavy Equipment Maintenance

 Our 2023 rankings named Oklahoma State University Institute of Technology the best school in the Southwest Region for heavy/industrial equipment maintenance students.
-Located in the distant town of Okmulgee, OSU Institute of Technology is a public college with a small student population.
+Located in the distant town of Okmulgee, OSU Institute of Technology is a public school with a small student population.

 Read More…